The Tweed Volcano, Focal Peak and Main Range Groups

 Main Range Group

-Comprised of national parks, state forests and flora reserves of approx. 23,641ha , the Main Range Group extends from the Mistake Mountains in the north to the QLD state border in the south, and is generally associated with the Great Dividing Range, even though it also has extensive volcanic origins.
+Comprised of national parks, state forests and flora reserves of approx. 23,641ha, the Main Range Group is located about 110km south-west of Brisbane, and extends from the Mistake Mountains in the north to the QLD state border in the south.

 The Main Range Group was listed in 1994, along with the Focal Peak Group, and extensions to Tweed Volcano Groups, above.